mikrono/tModLoaderWiki_kr_ko/ModItem.md

 Allows you to modify these wing's horizontal flight speed and acceleration.

-### public virtual void WingUpdate(Item item, Player player, bool inUse)
+### public virtual void WingUpdate(Player player, bool inUse)

 Allows for Wings to do various things while in use. "inUse" is whether or not the jump button is currently pressed.
-Called if Item is a wing in a social slot, or if in a regular accessory slot and no other wings are in social slots.
+Called when these wings visually appear on the player.
 Use to animate wings, create dusts, invoke sounds, and create lights.
+Note that this hook is only ever called through this item's associated equipment texture.

 ### public virtual void Update(ref float gravity, ref float maxFallSpeed)